Milywayz/Mock-Portfolio/README.md

 ## Features

 UI Scroll on Header <br>
-Clickable Images to past work
+Clickable Images to past work <br>
+Adjusted size to fit tablets sizes of 768px <br>
+Adjusted size to fit phone sizes of 576px